Getting ready to set up your payroll

 Before setting up payroll in Ontario, you need to register with the necessary government agencies.
 You will need to:

-- Register with the Ontario Ministry of Finance to remit Employer Health Tax.
+- If there is an employer health tax for your region, register with the Ontario Ministry of Finance to remit Employer Health Tax.
 Costs range from 0.98% of payroll to 1.98% of payroll, depending on the size of your payroll budget.

 - Register with the Ontario Workplace Safety and Insurance Board.
 This registration is required within 10 days of hiring your first employee.
 Requirements and premiums vary, depending on your industry and work environment.